 - A left ventricular assist device (LVAD): This supports the pumping ability of a heart when it cannot do this efficiently on its own.
 People once used LVADs on a short-term basis but can now use them as part of long-term treatment.

-A doctor may recommend some other procedures for treating HF, including:
+A doctor may recommend other procedures for treating HF, including:

 - Percutaneous coronary intervention to open a blocked artery: The doctor may place a stent to help keep the vessel open.